nubenetes/awesome-kubernetes/docs/python.md

 - [==pandastutor.com== 🌟](https://pandastutor.com) Pandas Tutor visualizes how your Python code transforms dataframes
 - [==betterprogramming.pub: How to Use Pandas to Consume Data and Perform Data Analysis==](https://betterprogramming.pub/how-to-use-pandas-to-consume-data-and-perform-data-analysis-76e000ad5480) An introduction to data analysis with Pandas
 - [iaviral.medium.com: Most used functions in Pandas](https://iaviral.medium.com/most-used-functions-in-pandas-7c12ae238185) Useful functions in Pandas for Data Science and Machine Learning
+- [betterprogramming.pub: Pandas Illustrated: The Definitive Visual Guide to Pandas](https://betterprogramming.pub/pandas-illustrated-the-definitive-visual-guide-to-pandas-c31fa921a43) Is it a copy or a view?
+Should I merge or join?
+And what the heck is MultiIndex?

+### PandasAI

+- [==github.com/gventuri/pandas-ai==](https://github.com/gventuri/pandas-ai) Chat with your data (CSV, pandas, polars, etc).
+PandasAI makes data analysis conversational
+- [levelup.gitconnected.com: Introducing PandasAI: The Generative AI Python Library](https://levelup.gitconnected.com/introducing-pandasai-the-generative-ai-python-library-568a971af014) Pandas AI is an additional Python library that enhances Pandas, the widely-used data analysis and manipulation tool, by incorporating generative artificial intelligence capabilities.

 ### PandasDatabase